 How CBD may be used to treat skin issues

-CBD topicals are best used to address localized symptoms or to treat your skin from the outside.
+CBD topicals are best used to address localized symptoms or to treat your skin from the outside and are a useful product to add to your skincare routine.
 CBD interacts with the skin’s endocannabinoid system, namely the CB2 receptors, to provide pain, inflammation, and other symptom alleviation.

 CBD topicals are any CBD-containing items that may be applied to the skin, such as lotions, creams, balms, roll-ons, and salves.
 CBD lotions, creams, and balms are typically not edible and are intended to be applied directly to affected areas of the skin.